Using Telescopo Navigator

 Using Live Monitoring

-Live Monitoring is a Markdown Studio feature that watches an open Markdown file for changes made outside Telescopo.
+Live Monitoring is included with Telescopo Markdown Studio and watches an open Markdown file for changes made outside Telescopo.

 It is designed for workflows where another app, script, AI coding tool, or agent is modifying the file while Telescopo is open as the reading and preview surface.